Truman's Brewery: 20th century

 Truman's continued to grow during the first half of the 20th century, increasing its pub estate and buying up suppliers (especially during the war years when supply of raw materials become particularly important to control).
 It also invested heavily in motorized vehicles to improve distribution, a development lamented by many as it meant the end for Truman's celebrated draymen.

 However, as the century progressed, Truman's began to struggle in the face of competition from imported lagers, as well as from the trend for mergers amongst British breweries.
 The 1960s proved to be very turbulent years for the British brewing industry, but Truman's took decisive steps that meant by the end of the decade they were the last major independent brewery left in London.
 During the 1960s they restructured the entire business, which included closing their Burton brewery, rationalised their pub estate and invested heavily in improving their Brick Lane brewery.
 The measures had the desired effect as profits grew by a third in the last four years of the decade.

 However, in 1971 Truman's became the centre of a bidding war between Grand Metropolitan and Watney Mann.
 Eventually, Grand Metropolitan won and then immediately turned its attention to Watney Mann.
 Upon taking over Watney Mann, Grand Metropolitan then merged it with Truman's.

 Grand Metropolitan made many changes to the company, including changing the name to Truman, creating a new brand, switching to kegs and changing the beer - all decisions that proved to the detriment of the company.
 These mistakes were realised in the 1980s when casks were brought back along with the traditional Truman's eagle, but the damage had been done and the brewery was shut in 1989.

 21st century revival

 In 2010, the Truman's brand was purchased from Scottish & Newcastle by two London businessmen.
 After several years of planning, with trial brews produced under contract by Everards Brewery in Leicester and Nethergate Brewery in Essex, a new brewery in Hackney Wick was completed in August 2013.
 The brewery officially opened in September 2013, and Truman's beer is currently stocked by a number of London pubs.

+After operating for 9 years in London the brewery became known as Big Penny Beer and the rights to the Truman brand were once again sold, this time to the owners of the original brewing site in Brick Lane.